microsoft/Kusto-Query-Language/doc/makeset-aggfunction.md

-description: Learn how to use the make_set() function to return a JSON array of the distinct values that the expression takes in the group. ms.reviewer: alexans ms.topic: reference ms.date: 11/09/2022
+description: Learn how to use the make_set() function to return a JSON array of the distinct values that the expression takes in the group. ms.reviewer: alexans ms.topic: reference ms.date: 03/12/2023
 ---
 # make_set() (aggregation function)

-Creates a `dynamic` JSON array of the set of distinct values that *Expr* takes in the group.
+Creates a `dynamic` array of the set of distinct values that *expr* takes in the group.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]